groupby/buffering-cache/README.md

 Currently works with Redis only.
 Welcoming PRs for memcached or any other in-memory database.

 Also offers a multi-level cache option.
 In addition to Redis, you can use local memory cache courtesy of [lru-cache](https://github.com/isaacs/node-lru-cache) before failing over to a remote Redis instance.

-## Quick Summary
-`buffering-cache` will

 ## Installation:
 ```bash